Shania Twain: 2004–2010: Greatest Hits and delay of new album

-In 2004, she released the Greatest Hits album, with three new tracks.
-As of 2012, it had sold over 4.15 million copies in the US.
+In 2004 Twain released the Greatest Hits album, with three new tracks.
+As of 2012 it had sold over 4.15 million copies in the US.
 The first single, the multi-format duet "Party for Two", made the country top ten with Billy Currington, while the pop version with Sugar Ray lead singer Mark McGrath made top ten in the United Kingdom and Germany.
 The follow-up singles, "Don't!" and "I Ain't No Quitter" did not fare as well.
 The former made Top 20 on Adult Contemporary, while the latter did not gain enough airplay to reach the Country Top 40.

-In August 2005, she released the single "Shoes" from the Desperate Housewives soundtrack.
-In late 2006, Twain and Anne Murray recorded a duet version of Murray's hit "You Needed Me" for her 2007 album, Anne Murray Duets: Friends & Legends.
-This was Twain's final recording with husband Lange as producer; on May 15, 2008, it was announced that Twain and Lange were separating.
+In August 2005 she released the single "Shoes" from the Desperate Housewives soundtrack.
+In late 2006 Twain and Anne Murray recorded a duet version of Murray's hit "You Needed Me" for her 2007 album, Anne Murray Duets: Friends & Legends.
+This was her final recording with husband Lange as producer; on May 15, 2008, it was announced that she and Lange were separating.
 Their divorce was finalized in 2010.

-In June 2009, Twain released a letter to her fans explaining the delays in the release of her next album, noting she had gone through personal pains and was focusing on raising her son Eja.
-In August 2009, at a conference in Timmins, Ontario, a spokesman for Twain's label said a new record from the singer was still "nowhere in sight".
+In June 2009 she explained the delays in the release of her next album, noting she had gone through personal pains and was focusing on raising her son Eja.
+In August 2009, at a conference in Timmins, Ontario, a spokesman for her label said a new record from Twain was still "nowhere in sight".